tritonas00/system-tar-and-restore/README.md

 - If you want to include your /home directory

-- If /home directory is excluded, it will ask if you want to keep hidden files and folders inside it
+- If /home directory is excluded, it will ask if you want to keep only hidden files and folders inside it

 - Compression type.
 GZIP and XZ are supported.